Parasite (soundtrack): Reception and analysis

 The score was critically acclaimed.
 Pitchfork magazine's Vanessa Ague said "With unexpected musical contrasts that evoke a constant sense of uncertainty, composer Jung Jae-il’s score hints at what lies beneath the characters’ superficial appearances" and gave a score of 7.6 (out of 10).
 Ague further stated about the comparison of Okja and Parasite as both films depict the inequities of capitalism, but Jung's score for the latter "emphasizes disparate styles".
 Afterglow's review further analysed that, "Throughout the entire soundtrack, notes of brief joy and long despair help illustrate the emotions experienced when watching the movie’s continually twisting plot.
 While the film already does an impeccable job of telling this story of class struggle, the music challenges the audience to actively engage with the film’s deep allegorical meaning" and concluded "the score accentuates the movie’s dynamic emotions and underscores its profound messages, transforming Bong Joon-Ho’s superb movie into a permanent example of cinematic excellence."
 Music Press Asia also stated "Juxtaposing the reality of a sinister plot and bold team-Park efforts, Jung echoed the aspiration of Pina Bausch’s powerful dance conveyed through music, transcribing the mundane daily lives in Parasite into a genre-bending and satirical plot".

-Mark Kermode's "film of the week review" for The Guardian, praised the score for Parasite as "the magnificiently modulating music perfectly accompanied the film’s tonal shifts".
+Mark Kermode's "film of the week review" for The Guardian, praised the score for Parasite as "Perfectly accompanying the film’s tonal shifts is Jung Jae-il’s magnificently modulated music,...".
 He further wrote "The score moves from the sombre piano patterns of the curtain-raiser, through the mini symphony of The Belt of Faith to the cracked craziness of cues in which choric vocals do battle with a musical saw.
 Just as the action can segue from slapstick to horror and back – sometimes within the space of a single scene – so Jung plays things straight even as madness beckons, ensuring that the underlying elements of pathos are amplified rather than undercut by pastiche."
 The Film Scorer further wrote "The jubilant promise Jung’s score began with collapses into a dark reality.
 It becomes a pit in which listener and character alike fall; a nightmare of capitalism."